milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Microsoft may use data we collect to select and deliver some of the ads you see on Microsoft web properties, such as  Microsoft.com, Microsoft Start, and Bing.
 We may also use such data to select and deliver ads on third party digital properties.
 When the advertising ID is enabled in Windows as part of your privacy settings, third parties can access and use the advertising ID (much the same way that websites can access and use a unique identifier stored in a cookie) to select and deliver ads in such apps.
-We may share data we collect with internal and external partners, such as Xandr and other subsidiaries and affiliates, Yahoo, or Facebook (see below), so that the ads you see in our products and their products are more relevant and valuable to you.
+We may share data we collect with internal and external partners, such as Xandr and other subsidiaries and affiliates, Yahoo, Facebook or The Trade Desk (see below), so that the ads you see in our products, their products, or on other sites are more relevant and valuable to you.
 Advertisers may choose to place our web beacons on their sites, or use similar technologies, in order to allow Microsoft to collect information on their sites such as activities, purchases, and visits; we use this data on behalf of our advertising customers to provide ads.

 The ads that you see may be selected based on data we process about you, such as your interests and favorites, your location, your transactions, how you use our products, your search queries, or the content you view.
 For example, if you view content on Microsoft Start about automobiles, we may show advertisements about cars; if you search “pizza places in Seattle” on Bing, you may see advertisements in your search results for restaurants in Seattle.